yongcongwang/blog/source/_posts/2020-06-16-Introduce-to-apollo-prediction-module.md

 - `is_curr_lane_right_turn`, this value is $1$ if current lane is `RightTurn`, or it's $0$;
 - `is_curr_lane_uturn`, this value is $1$ if current lane is `UTurn`, or it's $0$.

-And the other 40 features are lane features, we choose 10 points from the reference line, each of them has 4 features:
+And the other 40 features are `lane features`, we choose 10 points from the reference line, each of them has 4 features:
 - $\psi_{diff}$: the heading deviation between obstacle and reference line;
 - $l_{point}$: the lateral distance of the lane point;
 - $\psi_{point}$: the heading of the lane point;